 - used 20% of proceeds to establish Caregiver Grants for families in need.

 In 2017, JYM created the JYM Caregier Fund to provide families with financial support to help them manage the difficulties of caring for someone with this terrible disease.
 In 2022, it was renamed to the Dick Caley Caregiver Fund in memory of Jess' Dad and founding board member, Dick Caley, who passed away unexpectedly.
-Since its establishment JYM has been able to help over 55 families in need.
+Since its establishment JYM has been able to help over 100 families in need.

 Launched in the fall of 2018, we purchase pies for our clients from the Community Servings, Pie in the Sky Thanksgiving bake sale.
 By supporting the pie sale, we help Community Servings provide thousands and thousands of medically tailored, made-from-scratch meals for individuals and families who are too sick to shop or cook for themselves.
 In 2019, we bought and distributed 70 pies for a total donation of $2,100 to Community Servings!